ArnavMK/Mathcraft/README.md

 All the features are explained in the manual and showcased in the video.

+Main branch: This is the production branch which is used by the live website.
+This is the most stable version of mathcraft

+Dev branch: This is where I make and test new fetures before merging to main, if you still wish to look at the latest version clone this branch.

+To run this project via the source code.
+Use the live server extension either in vscode or the npm package. (npm install live-server).
+But if you can always visit the live website [here](https://arnavmk.github.io/Mathcraft/)

 Here are some cool graphs you can plot in mathcraft.

 sin(x^2) + tan(x) ---> differentiate ---> edit derivative ---> whole divide by 8 (or any number) ---> select and mirror along x